DLR-SC/GitLab-Calendar/README.md

 ```

 ### 2 Run it with all the options you need
+**Warning!
+Please consider using the config in first case for not leaking any access tokens**
 * Here, there's a need to declare the url of the gitlab instance, your private token, and at least one project or group id.
 ```
 python src/horen4gim.py -u <URL> -t <PRIVATE TOKEN> -p <LIST OF PROJECT IDS> -g <LIST OF GROUP IDS>